tmizu23/mapproxy_plugin/README.md

 Configuring
 ------
 You can set the layers by configuring the mapproxy yaml file.

 1. Make yaml file.
 Refer to http://mapproxy.org/docs/nightly/index.html
 2. Put it into project directory (.qgis2/python/plugins/mapproxy_plugin/project/)

 yaml file restriction
 - Set "wms" services
-- Set "srs" into services --> wms
+- Set "srs" into "services --> wms"
+- "layers --> name" is used to QGIS layer name
+- "layers --> title" is used to Plugin menu's layer name

+mapproxy is running by this command "mapproxy-util serve-multiapp-develop project"

 LICENSE